 (Community Event Provides Grieving Families Specific Strategies for Managing the Holidays)

-New Hope Grief Support Community, on Thursday, December 1st, 2016 from 7:00 – 9:00 p.m., will be hosting a grief workshop: New Hope for the Holidays: A Conversation About Grief.
-This free community event will take place at Parkcrest Church, located at 3936 Woodruff Ave.
+New Hope Grief Support Community, on Thursday, December 7th, 2017 from 7:00 – 9:00 p.m., will be hosting a grief workshop: New Hope for the Holidays: A Conversation About Grief.
+This free community event will take place at Parkcrest Church in the Overdrive Venue located at 3936 Woodruff Ave.
 Long Beach, CA 90808.
 The evening will include an inspirational speaker, a panel discussion, and a candle lighting ceremony honoring our loved ones who have died.
-We are grateful to have on our panel this year Deputy Chief Michael Beckman of the Long Beach Police Department who will be sharing about his experiences with grief and the holidays.
+We are grateful to have on our panel Marci Pecora, Nekaya Carter and Blair Cohn, Executive Director of the Bixby Knolls Business Improvement Association; each will be sharing about their experiences with grief and the holidays.
 Refreshments will be provided and each attendee will receive a free resource guide for grieving during the holidays.

 For those who have experienced a death of a loved one, the holidays can heighten the feelings of anxiety, sadness, longing, loneliness, guilt, and even anger.
 Activities that are meant to bring families together can be strained and difficult, but there are ways to cope with these challenges and make the time enjoyable.
 This community event will help you pay attention to what matters in the holiday season.
 Attendees will learn specific strategies for managing the activities and emotions that come along during this time of year.
 You will leave renewed and ready to reclaim the holidays.